Preventing Fires With Smoke Alarms and Fire Extinguishers: Check Your Fire Safety Equipment Every Month

 Professional Fire Damage and Smoke and Soot Restoration Services

 No matter how big or small, a fire is a very stressful event.
-Smoke and soot damage are destructive if not cleaned quickly.
+Fire damage is destructive if not cleaned quickly.
 Due to the acidic nature of soot, it can quickly stain and even corrode.
 Prolonged exposure increases the chances of more severe damage.

 Image provided by Brent Ozar / Flickr